-- a) Development should respect and retain the generally open and undeveloped nature of the physical separation and visual gap between Mattishall and Clint Green, Welborne, North Tuddenham and East Tuddenham.
-Development that would individually or cumulatively with other development substantially undermine the physical or visual separation or the rural setting of these settlements will not be supported. - b) Development that would have a harmful impact on the contributions made by land at Howes Lane/Dereham Road and land north and south of Norwich Road (as defined in Maps 9 and 10) to the rural setting of the village, including the openness of the surrounding countryside experienced at these gateway locations, will not be supported.
+- a) Development proposals should respect and retain the generally open and undeveloped nature of the physical separation and visual gap between Mattishall and Clint Green, Welborne, North Tuddenham and East Tuddenham.
+Development proposals that would individually or cumulatively with other development proposals substantially undermine the physical or visual separation or the rural setting of these settlements will not be supported. - b) Development proposals that would have a harmful impact on the contributions made by land at Howes Lane/Dereham Road and land north and south of Norwich Road (as defined in Maps 9 and 10) to the rural setting of the village, including the openness of the surrounding countryside experienced at these gateway locations, will not be supported.
 In the case of the Norwich Road sites, the contribution the open land makes to the setting of key heritage assets (St. Peter's Church Mattishall Burgh, All Saints Church and Mattishall Church Plain Conservation Area) is of key importance. - 3.
-In general, development proposals will be supported where: - a) their scale, location and design are appropriate to the landscape character and sensitivity (both landscape and visual) of the area in which the development is located; - b) it would not have an adverse impact on the key natural, built or historic features of an areas landscape character; and - c) it retains rural spaces between existing village settlement clusters to avoid coalescence. - 4.
-Where potential impacts on Mattishall's distinctive landscape and settlement character are identified, applicants will be expected to demonstrate accordance with these principles through the provision of an assessment of landscape and visual impacts (proportionate to the scheme proposed) and drawing on guidance and recommendations in the Breckland Landscape and Character Assessment 2022.
+In general, development proposals will be supported where: - a) their scale, location and design are appropriate to the landscape character and sensitivity (both landscape and visual) of the area in which the development is located; - b) they would not have an adverse impact on the key natural, built or historic features of an areas landscape character; and - c) they retains rural spaces between existing village settlement clusters to avoid coalescence. - 4.
+Where potential impacts on Mattishall's distinctive landscape and settlement character are identified, development proposals should demonstrate accordance with the principles in the third part of this policy through the provision of an assessment of landscape and visual impacts (proportionate to the scheme proposed) and drawing on guidance and recommendations in the Breckland Landscape and Character Assessment 2022.